 If you have new or unexplained chest pain or suspect you're having a heart attack, call for emergency medical help immediately.

-Chest pain has many possible causes, all of which deserve medical attention.
+Chest pain has many possible causes, all of which need medical attention.

 Examples of heart-related causes of chest pain include: